DaveParr/daveparr.info-V2/content/blog/introducing-the-pokedex-package-5416/index.md

 | ----: |
 |    24 |

 24 Pokemon have unique dual types.
-Out of 807 that isn’t very many\\!
+Out of 807 that isn’t very many!
 Maybe these Pokemon might be particularly useful?
 I’ll try and work it out…